Gelson Fernandes: Stade Rennais

 It was announced on 4 August 2014 that Fernandes signed a four-year contract until 2018 with French Stade Rennais, as Freiburg received a transfer fee believed to be €1.6 million, which still can be increased by additional performance-related payments.
 Upon joining the club, he was given a number six shirt.

 Fernandes made his Stade Rennais debut in the opening game of the season against Lyon, coming on as a 63rd-minute substitute, in a 2–0 loss.
 Since joining the club, he quickly established himself in the first team, playing in the defensive midfield position.
 This lasted until Fernandes suffered a hamstring injury that saw him sidelined for a month.
-It wasn't until on 10 January 2015 when he returned to the first team, starting the whole game, in a 1–1 draw against Evian.
+On 10 January 2015, he returned to the first team, starting the whole game, in a 1–1 draw against Evian.
 Following this, Fernandes continued to regain his first team place for the rest of the 2014–15 season.
 In his first season at Stade Rennais, he went on to make thirty–six appearances in all competitions.

 At the start of the 2015–16 season, Fernandes started in the next first four league matches of the season.
 This lasted until he was suspended for picking up five yellow cards, having picked up three bookings in the last three matches.
 After serving a one match suspension, Fernandes returned to the starting line–up against Lille on 19 September 2015, as Stade Rennais drew 2–2.
 However, his return was short–lived in a follow–up match against Gazélec Ajaccio when he suffered a muscle injury and was substituted in the 22nd minute, as the club drew 1–1.
-After the match, it was announced that Fernandes was sidelined between three to four weeks.
-It wasn't until on 18 October 2015 when he returned to the starting line–up against Nice, as Stade Rennais lost 4–1.
+After the match, it was announced that Fernandes was sidelined between three and four weeks.
+On 18 October 2015, he returned to the starting line–up against Nice, as Stade Rennais lost 4–1.
 Fernandes then captained the club for the first time in his career against FC Lorient on 24 October 2015 and helped the side draw 1–1.
 Two weeks later on 6 November 2015, he scored his first goal for Stade Rennais, in a 2–0 win against Angers SCO.
 Fernandes then made his 50th appearance for the club, starting the whole game, in a 1–0 loss against Marseille on 3 December 2015.
 Since returning from injury, Fernandes continued to establish himself in the starting eleven, playing in the midfield position.
 Despite missing two more matches later in the 2015–16 season, due to suspension, Fernandes went on to make thirty–seven appearances and scoring once in all competitions.